BabylonJS/Spector.js/documentation/build.md

 9. [Buffer View Mip Texture](http://localhost:1337/sample/index.html?sample=bufferViewMipTexture): Test to do a capture containing a cube texture created from bufferview data uploading custom mips.
 10. [Instanced](http://localhost:1337/sample/index.html?sample=instanced): Test to do a capture of instanced objects.
 11. [Float sized FrameBuffer](http://localhost:1337/sample/index.html?sample=floatSizedFrameBuffer): Test to do a capture containing a none integer based sized FrameBuffer.
+12. [Uniform Command](http://localhost:1337/sample/index.html?sample=uniformCommand): Test to do a capture a uniform with a value matching a webgl constant.
-12. [Custom Metadata](http://localhost:1337/sample/index.html?sample=customMetadata): Test to do a capture containing custom metadata.
+13. [Custom Metadata](http://localhost:1337/sample/index.html?sample=customMetadata): Test to do a capture containing custom metadata.

 You can also add &noSpy=1 at the end of the previous Urls to test without enabling the full spy before starting your rendering engine.